 For purposes of this Protection Profile, the Virtualization System is the TOE, subject to some caveats.
 The Platform onto which the VS is installed is not part of the TOE, to include hardware, platform firmware, and Host Operating System.
 Software installed with the VS on the Host OS specifically to support the VS or implement VS functionality is part of the TOE.
 General purpose software—such as device drivers for physical devices and the Host OS itself—is not part of the TOE, regardless of whether it supports VS functionality or runs inside a Service VM or control domain.
 Software that runs within Guest and Helper VMs is not part of the TOE.

-In general, for Server Virtualization products that are installed onto “bare metal,” the entire set of installed components constitute the TOE, and the hardware constitute the Platform.
+In general, for virtualization products that are installed onto “bare metal,” the entire set of installed components constitute the TOE, and the hardware constitute the Platform.
 Also in general, for products that are hosted by or integrated into a commodity operating system, the components installed expressly for implementing and supporting virtualization are in the TOE, and the Platform comprises the hardware and Host OS.

 Requirements Met by the Platform